jimstraus/pastlogging/README.md

 # PastLogger Usage

-To minimize the changes to your code, you may
+To minimize the changes to existing code, you may

 ```
 import pastlogging as logging
 ```

-At that point, all your code using logging should work as expected.
+At that point, all code using logging should work as expected.

 Since the previous log messages are sent to the logs at the same time, the timestamp stored in the LogRecords themselves.
 This can be configured using